CCA CRUISING GUIDE TO NEWFOUNDLAND

 Information Utility for Newfoundland’s Coastal Mariners: The Coastal Marine Informatics (CMI) Website

 CMI consolidates web-accessible information from a variety of sources to support the activities of Newfoundland’s coastal mariners.
-Special CMI editions have been created for owners of the 2018 editions of the Cruising Guide along with a downloadable tutorial applicable to this edition.
-CMI supplements a Guide’s content with information from other sources (e.g. The List of Lights, Buoys, and Fog Signals, marine district climatology reports, etc.) and extends a Guide’s currency with localized, real-time information (e.g., current weather conditions, metocean data from Internet-connected ocean observation systems, etc).
-Please note that CMI is a non-commercial, continually evolving, experimental facility for planning and informational purposes and is made available to all its users with the usual 'not-to-be-used-for-navigation' proviso. http://iprox.mi.mun.ca/CcaNewfoundland, and a special tutorial may be found here: http://iprox.mi.mun.ca/CcaNfldTutorial.pdf
+Special CMI editions have been created for owners of the 2020 edition of the Cruising Guide, along with a downloadable tutorial applicable to this edition.
+CMI supplements a Guide’s content with information from other sources (e.g., The List of Lights, Buoys, and Fog Signals, marine district climatology reports, etc.) and extends a Guide’s currency with localized, real-time information (e.g., current weather conditions, met-ocean data from Internet-connected ocean observation systems, etc.).
+Please note that CMI is a non-commercial, continually evolving, experimental facility for planning and informational purposes and is made available to all its users with the usual 'not-to-be-used-for-navigation' proviso. http://iprox.mi.mun.ca/CcaNewfoundland and a special tutorial may be found here: http://iprox.mi.mun.ca/CcaNfldTutorial.pdf

-A new edition for 2020 was introduced in January and is now available at chandleries, nautical bookstores, and online.
-It incorporates all updates received before October 2019.
-What follows are updates received after the book was completed and sent to the printer.
+A new edition was introduced in May 2023 and is now available at chandleries, nautical bookstores, and online.
+It incorporates all updates received before March 2023.
+What follows are updates from 2020 (and earlier) that are in the 2023 guide.
+Updates received after March 2023 will be incorporated on this site as they are received.
+Please contribute your updates using the email address email@example.com

 The Thos.
 Garland store has closed, but in July, housed a very pleasant art show featuring a local artist.
 Walking uphill in a northerly direction takes you past the school (now 13 children, used to have 170) and down the hill to the market and another small and very picturesque group of houses.